publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch50/schII/ptA/m__us_usc_t42_s4057.md

     (h) __Rule of construction__

-        Nothing in this subsection shall be construed to require the Administrator to make any payment under the national flood insurance program, or an insurance company to make any payment, for an indeterminate loss based upon post-storm assessment or the COASTAL Formula.
+        Nothing in this subsection  <sup>\[3\]</sup>  <sup><sup> 3 So in original.
+Probably should be “this section”. </sup></sup>  shall be construed to require the Administrator to make any payment under the national flood insurance program, or an insurance company to make any payment, for an indeterminate loss based upon post-storm assessment or the COASTAL Formula.

     (i) __Applicability__